Raguna9/Raguna9/README.md

 ### Hi there 👋

+- 👋 Hi, i'm @raguna9
+- 🌱 I’m currently learning React and web3
+- 👀 I'm interested in blockchain.
+- 👯 I’m looking to collaborate on anything

 <!--
 **Raguna9/Raguna9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.